lemocla/neon-hangman/README.md

       All interactive elements, including icons and buttons, feature hovering effects and all modals include closing icons / toggle effects.

-      > I want to easily navigate across the site so that I can find the information I need.
+      > As new player, I want to easily navigate across the site so that I can find the information I need.

       ![menu collapsed](documentation/screenshots/menu-collapsed.png)